thoukydides/homebridge-skybell/README.md

     "secret":       "My webhooks secret"
 }
 ```
-The `name` should be the name of the doorbell as configured in the SkyBell HD app.
+The `name` should be the name of the doorbell as configured in the SkyBell HD app, and the `secret` should match the value in the `config.json` file.

 ### Command Line Trigger